Mangosteen Ayurveda & Wellness Resort

 Ayurveda & Six Tastes (Shad Rasas)

 In Ayurveda cuisine, food is classified by the effect it has on our body.
-There are six primary tastes in Ayurveda cuisine, each representing different types of foods that play individual roles in balancing your dosha.
+There are six primary tastes in Ayurveda cuisine, each representing different types of foods and their individual roles in balancing your dosha.
 Sweet tastes have a strengthening effect, sour tastes stimulate the digestive system, salty tastes maintain your water and electrolyte balance, pungent tastes improve digestion and absorption of nutrients, astringent tastes also help with absorption and bitter taste stimulates all other tastes.
-Understanding them and how they relate to our individual constitution can help us make better choices to promote and maintain health.
+Having a good understanding about how they relate to our individual constitution can help us make better choices to promote and maintain health.

 According to Ayurveda, we are born with a unique constitution, which is an individual combination of the three Doshas, or principles that govern the function of our bodies on the physical, mental and emotional levels.
 These three energies are Vata, Pitta & Kapha.
 Disease is caused by an imbalance of any of the doshas and by the presence of ama, or toxic food byproducts (foods which are not digested) According to Ayurveda, the best preventive medicine and support of the natural healing process is a diet & lifestyle specific to the constitutional needs of the individual.

 According to Ayurveda texts certain foods are healthy when consumed alone but when taken in combination with other foods they generate harmful chemicals in the body.
-Such as
+These rules include:

 Avoid taking milk or yogurt with sour or citrus fruits.